-The dentist or orthodontist you choose will ask questions about your health, conduct a clinical exam, take a digital scan of your teeth, take photos of your face and teeth, and order X-rays of the mouth and head.
-An appropriate treatment plan is made based on analysis of the gathered information.
+The dentist or orthodontist you choose will ask questions about your health, do a clinical exam, take a digital scan of your teeth, take photos of your face and teeth, and order X-rays of the mouth and head.
+They’ll come up with a treatment plan based on this information.

 If braces are indeed the solution for you, the dentist or orthodontist will prescribe an appliance specific for your needs.
 The braces may consist of bands, wires, and other fixed or removable corrective appliances.
 No one method works for everyone.